microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Resources/whatthehackcentralnvachallenge2.md

 !
 ```

-# The following set of commands might be useful when influencing traffic to flow the NVA.
+# The following set of commands might be useful when influencing traffic to flow through the NVA.
 Please stop to think for a minute which is the most adequate.
-Note that for Cisco CSR 1000v or any Router in general, the prefixes to be advertised in BGP, they need to exist first in the routing table and be valid!
+Note that for Cisco CSR 1000v or any Router in general, the prefixes to be advertised in BGP, need to exist first in the routing table and be valid!

 ## Advertise a default route